Uncertainty in Graph Neural Networks: A Survey: Utilizing Uncertainty in Tasks

 Similar to graph active learning, recent self-training methods \citep{liu2022confidence,li2023informative} consider combining uncertainty with representativeness, but from different perspectives. \cite{liu2022confidence} believe the common self-training practice that only selects high-confidence nodes leads to the distribution shift from the original labeled node distribution to the expanded node distribution.
 Therefore, they follow the common practice that selects high-confidence nodes as pseudo-labels but decreases the weight of the nodes with low information gain in the training loss.
 Interestingly, the dropout technique employed to compute information gain is often interpreted as the model uncertainty, as introduced in Section~\ref{3.4 Model evaluation metrics}.
-Similarly, \cite{li2023informative} also believe that the high-confidence nodes convey overlapping information, causing information redundancy in pseudo-labeled nodes.
+Similarly, \cite{li2023informative} also rely on the fact that the high-confidence nodes convey overlapping information, causing information redundancy in pseudo-labeled nodes.
 The representativeness of a node is computed with the mutual information between the node and its neighborhood aggregation.
-Pseudo-labeled nodes are selected based on representativeness and confidence scores exceeding predefined thresholds, with less confident nodes assigned lower weights in the gradient descent process.
-In this context, unlike in active learning where uncertainty is solely utilized for node selection, uncertainty within self-training also indicates the degree of noise present in pseudo-labels.
+Pseudo-labeled nodes are selected based on the representativeness and confidence scores exceeding predefined thresholds, with less confident nodes assigned lower weights in the gradient descent process.
+Further, \cite{wang2024bangs} reformulates the goal of selecting pseudo-labeled nodes as to reduce the uncertainty over all unlabeled nodes, and consider node selection in a combinatorial manner.
+This method can optimize the student model with a more global approach and reduces the correlation of selected nodes, improving representativeness and effectiveness of node selection in graph self-training.

-In conclusion, the application of uncertainty in node selection tasks is vital.
-A majority of current methods compute uncertainty with single deterministic models, especially direct estimation for efficient iterative training.
-For non-i.i.d. graph structures, the node uncertainty is computed along with its neighborhood influence and is often combined with other metrics to enhance performance.
-Nonetheless, we argue that in both graph active learning and self-training tasks, where the model is updated on expanded label sets, the overall predictive uncertainty of nodes is consistently decreasing.
-However, in each iteration, uncalibrated quantification methods may suffer from this distribution shift, as discussed in Section~\ref{3.4 Model evaluation metrics}.
-Furthermore, to use the structural information from graphs more accurately, we suggest considering the overall uncertainty of node sets instead of the linear sum of node uncertainties with influence.